Getting Started

 Install

-After setting your environment-specific values in dev
+After setting your environment-specific values in dev environment, you can start deployment by:

 helmfile apply -e dev -n[-l